Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration: Introduction

-To address these limitations, a promising strategy is to combine general-purpose but imprecise text prompts with dedicated interactions (\eg clicks, drags, brushes, \etc) through graphical user interfaces (GUIs), as shown in \autoref{fig: teaser}-A. The synergy enables both flexible and fine-grained control by users.
-For example, OpenAI Canvas~\cite{canvas} and Cursor~\cite{cursor} let users select a specific text segment or code block and then issue a focused prompt that applies only to that context.
-Tableau AI~\cite{tableauai} uses LLMs to suggest context-aware follow-up questions on GUI for user selection during data exploration.
-Research prototypes following this strategy have also emerged, exploiting the strengths of both natural language and direct-manipulation input for diverse tasks, such as coding~\cite{Feng2024}, writing~\cite{Laban2023}, data visualization~\cite{xie2025datawink}, and image editing~\cite{Liu2024d}.
-Despite the wide and diverse applications, the strategy has not been formalized as a comprehensive \textit{interaction model} to guide related research and practices.
-As a pioneering study in the HCI field points out~\cite{Beaudouin-Lafon2004}, these ``point-like'' research demonstrations of the strategy are often insufficient due to the challenges of transforming task-specific demonstrations to broader real-world applications and understanding the advancement of related techniques.
+Although these designs support the same creative goal, they differ fundamentally in various dimensions, such as where user intent is specified (\eg text, interaction, artifact), when interactions occur (pre- or post-model invocation), and what information is ultimately delivered to GenAI.
+Those structural differences affect referential fidelity, controllability, provenance, and user experience.
+Furthermore, such strategies have not yet been formalized as a comprehensive \textit{interaction model} to guide related research and practices.
+As a pioneering study in the HCI field notes~\cite{Beaudouin-Lafon2004}, these ``point-like'' research demonstrations of the strategy are often insufficient due to the challenges of transforming task-specific demonstrations to broader real-world applications and understanding the advancement of related techniques.
 It is essential to propose general interaction models to facilitate the careful examination of existing designs (\textit{descriptive power}), the comparison between design variations (\textit{discriminative power}), and the consequent innovation of new interaction designs for emerging tasks (\textit{generative power})~\cite{Beaudouin-Lafon2004, Beaudouin-Lafon2000, Liao2023}.

 Towards this goal, there has been a series of previous research that attempted to reveal and advance the interaction-text prompt synergy.
 Gao~\etal~\cite{Gao2024} and Hu~\etal~\cite{Cook2025} have developed taxonomies of interaction paradigms for interactive GenAI applications, such as GenAI as a medium, tool, partner, and mediator.
 However, the taxonomy is mostly descriptive and is difficult to use to guide the generation of new designs for new scenarios.
 Riche \etal~\cite{Riche2025} proposed AI-Instruments, extending instrumental interaction~\cite{Beaudouin-Lafon2000} by treating prompts themselves as manipulable interface objects, guided by three principles: Reification, Reflection, and Grounding.
 These principles enrich the considerations for generating new interaction designs but fall short in comparing multiple designs within a model that explicitly represents the interplay between text prompts and other interaction modalities.